Honeyberries & Haskap Plants

 - The cooler and nicer summers in your climatic zone the better your plants look in summer.

-- Their roots are 'brat' type roots.
+- Their roots are 'bast' type roots.
 That is normal.

 Healthy Plants are Sleeping, NOT DAMAGED!

 Please, do not trim dormant plants checking branches in summer or during the winter.
 Honeyberries differ from the other plants by their biology and look and their branches differ a lot too.
+Pruning is possible for the varieties with hanging branches or too bushy varieties not to have your plants too dark inside.
+Keep good spacing to avoid heavy pruning.
+It is Labor and it makes your business less profitable in the future.
 Please, contact us ( better to send an email for Lidia) if you have any questions about your plants.They all will be answered.